dyno-might/dyno-might.github.io/_posts/2022-02-16-conspiracy-monty-hall.md

 The naive solution would be to play as if there was no conspiracy: If Monty picks a random door to open and you always switch, then you get the car 2/3 of the time.
 The question is: Can you do better?

-I'm pretty sure I have the answer, but <strike>people always yell at me when I try to explain this stuff</strike> I don't yet have an elegant proof.
+I'm pretty sure I have the answer, but <strike>people always yell at me when I talk about this stuff</strike> I don't yet have an elegant proof.

 Do you have one?
 If so, please [send it to me](/about).
 When/if I get some nice solutions, I'll post an update.